juanuys/juanuys.github.io/_posts/2022-02-13-indie-dev-thoughts-on-the-xbox-acquisitions.md

 Who knows?
 Perhaps AAA will one day turn into a cesspit of generic, pay-to-win, lootbox-ridden grindfests, where games are launched incomplete and you have to buy £1,000 of IAP to get the full experience.

+Will this happen?
+Likely, as all these acquired studios now report to the same board, and damned be the C-suite who don't deliver the double-digit percentage points of *growth* this board will likely demand.

 If that happens, players will come back home to good old gaming, and us indies will await them with open arms.

 # Bibliography